ak47us/interview-silk/README.md

 9. Configure the MongoDB connection like this:
     ![visual](grafana/MongoDB settings for Grafana.png)
 10. Apply the Grafana dashboard [configuration file](grafana/dashboard.json) by clicking the _New>Import_ button in [Grafana](http://localhost:3000/dashboards).
-11. To verify that data has been loaded into MongoDB, you load the dashboard [here](http://localhost:3000/dashboards) or use [Compass](https://www.mongodb.com/products/tools/compass).
+11. To verify that data has been loaded into MongoDB, you can load the dashboard [here](http://localhost:3000/dashboards) or use [Compass](https://www.mongodb.com/products/tools/compass).
 12. If you want to generate the offline visualizations, you can run the unit test in `./src/analysis.py`.

 ## Helpful commands